markfaulk350/LinearActuatorForLaserReceiver/README.md

 - Bulky
 - Heavier
 - Requires more power
+- The physical size of the laser receiver affects the total scan area.
+And user needs to set the max extension so that it doesn't crash the laser receiver into the enclosure.
 - Scanning is slower.
 1ft per second is acceptable
   - Scanning speed largely depends on how quickly the laser receiver can detect the laser.
 - The UI is more complicated.
 (Calibrate, Jog, "Home", Scan)